sayzlim/sayzlim.github.io/source/_posts/2014-07-18-keyboard-maestro-macro-writers.md

 By imitating their workflow, I create this macro that disable the `delete` key in text editor.
 It also motivates the writer to finish their sentence by reading out one of the quotes from your favorite writers — in other words, you must start collecting famous writing quotes.

 Quotes collection must be in plain text with each quote separated by a line break.
 Searching for quotes doesn’t have to be complicated.
-I start by browsing [quotes about writing](g "http://www.goodreads.com/quotes/tag/writing"), and manually save them into my quotes collection.[^1]
+I start by browsing [quotes about writing](https://www.goodreads.com/quotes/tag/writing "Quotes About Writing (6280 quotes) - Goodreads"), and manually save them into my quotes collection.[^1]

 [**Download Keep Writing Macro**](http://s3.sayzlim.net/f/km-keep-writing.zip "Keep Writing Keyboard Maestro Macro")